raspberrypilearning/scratch-3d-science/en/step_4.md

 ![An LED attached to jumper wires with tape insulating each LED leg.](images/insulated-led.jpg)

-This will also help to keep the LED attached to it's jumper wires.
+This will also help to keep the LED attached to its jumper wires.

 --- /collapse ---